szabogabor91/gimlet-website/src/concepts/onechart-concepts.md

 This scales to a certain point, but there has to be a better way.

-And you keep hearing about Helm, aren't you?
+And you keep hearing about Helm, don't you?

 ## What is Helm